Showing posts with label Dutch art. Show all posts

 Once more consulting his edition of Apicius he noted- 'We are impatient today of the boned chicken Apicius praises and think it food for the toothless'.

-Browne's cookery notes includes one of the earliest mentions in Western literature of the Persian prophet Zoroaster (circa 7th/6th centuries BCE) the founder of the Persian religious movement of Zoroastrianism, when stating-
+Browne's cookery notes also includes one of the earliest mentions in Western literature of the Persian prophet Zoroaster (circa 7th/6th centuries BCE) the founder of the Persian religious movement of Zoroastrianism, when stating-

 'Zoroaster’s dinner in the desert was known to the ancients as starvation, for it consisted of honey and cheese.
 Yet honey and cheese fill the sausages of Parthia and Numidia'.